tylerbutler/engineer/engineer/docs_source/intro.rst

 Despite all of these great features, there are some things that you might *not* like:

-**No built-in search**

-    Search isn't built in.
-You can configure Google site search or something, but it's not baked into Engineer.
-But... do people really use anything besides Google/Bing to find stuff anyway?

 **Dynamic things require a bit more work**

     Static sites can feel limited if you're accustomed to doing something super-dynamic every time a page is loaded.